 Why Transition Stability Is Rare

-It’s useful to get into a little more detail here about what actually happens during a transition, because only then can we figure out how different systems handle them!
+Now is a good time to get into a little more detail about what actually happens during a transition, such that we can figure out how different systems handle them!

-So: the moment a system must move from one equilibrium to another, it encounters three forms of resistance that almost no architecture is fully designed to manage.
+So: the moment a system must move from one equilibrium to another, it encounters three forms of resistance that almost no architecture is fully designed to manage, even if each political economy manages them differently.

 One: transitions create winners and losers.

-Any major shift (e.g. industrial, demographic, technological, fiscal) inevitably threatens someone’s position.
-Groups that benefited from the old model will fight to preserve it.
-Groups disadvantaged under the old model will push for change.
-And the institutions built around the previous equilibrium (regulatory agencies, fiscal systems, labour markets, even cultural norms) often end up defending the status quo by default.
+Any major shift that I have outlined already (e.g. industrial, demographic, technological, fiscal) inevitably threatens someone’s position.
+Groups that benefited from the old model will fight to preserve it, just as groups that were disadvantaged under the old model will be delighted for change, even if they don’t know what it will bring.
+And so the very institutions built around the previous equilibrium (regulatory agencies, fiscal systems, labour markets, even cultural norms) will often end up defending the status quo by default.
 This is why the college shenanigans in the US are so damn complex.
-And this is also why China pushes through transitions with administrative force, Europe negotiates them through lengthy processes of compensation and social dialogue, and the United States often fails to act at all until a crisis makes inaction impossible.
+And this is also why China pushes through transitions with administrative force, while Europe negotiates them through extremely long processes of compensation and “social dialogue”, and the United States often fails to act at all until a crisis makes inaction impossible.

 Two: transitions require an exceptional degree of coordination.

-To shift the trajectory of an entire system, fiscal policy, monetary tools, regulatory design, industrial strategy, political will, social expectations, and informational signals all have to move in some kind of alignment, right?
+To move the trajectory of an entire system, there’s a long list of things that also need to move: fiscal policy, monetary tools, regulatory design, industrial strategy, political will, social expectations, informational signals, and on and on.
+And they all have to move in some kind of alignment, right?
 As we saw during Covid, that is extremely rare!
-China manages it through centralised authority (lock everybody up); Europe manages it slowly, through technocratic frameworks and multilateral decision-making (which took too long to slow the spread); the United States, with its fragmented governance and multiple veto points, has almost no mechanism for aligning its levers until it is too late (hence people were still in nightclubs well into the pandemic).
+China manages it through centralized authority (lock everybody up); Europe manages it slowly, through technocratic frameworks and multilateral decision-making (which took too long to slow the spread); the United States, with its fragmented governance and multiple veto points, has almost no mechanism for aligning its many levers until it is too late (hence people were still in nightclubs well into the pandemic).

 Three: transitions involve a (temporary?) increase in disorder.

-They are not linear processes.
+Transitions are not linear processes.
 They fuck with our minds and expectations.
-They introduce noise into the system, unsettle coalitions, and create periods of peak uncertainty.
-Legitimacy wobbles; actors hedge, wait, or flee (classic Hirschman dynamics); and the future stops feeling predictable.
-The political philosopher Isaiah Berlin wrote that freedom is most destabilising at the moment it is exercised.
+They introduce noise into the system, unsettle coalitions, and create periods of peak uncertainty that can last indefinitely as the future stops feeling predictable.
+The political philosopher Isaiah Berlin wrote that freedom is most destabilizing at the moment it is exercised.
 Well, transitions behave the same way.
-And because democracies depend so heavily on legitimacy, they tend to avoid these periods of instability until they are forced into them by external pressure or internal breakdown.
+And because democracies depend so heavily on legitimacy, democracies also tend to avoid these periods of instability until they are forced into them by external pressure or internal breakdown.

-This combination (distributional conflict, the need for coordination, and the inevitability of disorder) explains why transition stability is so rare, and why different systems handle it so differently.
+This combination of distributional conflict, the need for coordination, and the inevitability of disorder explains why the ability to maneuver transitions with stability is so rare, and why different systems handle it so differently.

 How Different Systems Handle Transitions